 These are the same concepts I wrote about in my blog “Yoga for Pudendal Neuralgia.”

 We use the dilator to apply consistent pressure to the pelvic floor muscles to cue them to lengthen.
+This increases blood flow to the muscles which the muscles and nerves appreciate.

 Some patients use dilators to decrease pelvic pain.